skbn/tinyedit/readme.txt

 Ctrl+N creates a new file (clears current content).
 Ctrl+L opens a file (also clears current content).

 Configure
-Press F4 or Alt+S to change colors, adjust line width, and other options.
+Press F4 or Alt+T to change colors, adjust line width, and other options.
 - Use arrow keys to move between fields
 - Press Enter or Space to edit
 - F10 or S saves the configuration